irlabamsterdam/OpenPSSbenchmark/README.md

 4. EXPERIMENT_3

 ## Getting the resources
-Because of the size of the dataset and the number of trained models, these are made available Zenodo and can be downloaded with the following link: https://zenodo.org/record/7245270#.Y1apvC8RpQI .
-Once downloaded, move the folder into this GitHub repo's folder and unzip it.
+Both the trained neural models and the two datasets in the research are made publicly available through Zenodo, via the following link:

+This data repository contains the following components:

 ## Experiment 1 Instructions
 The scripts present in the EXPERIMENT_1 folder are all structured in a similar manner, and can be run using the same command line arguments.
 Below are some small examples on how to run these models from EXPERIMENT_1.
 By default, all of the scripts in this research use the pretrained models on the C1 and C2 datasets, however, by using the ``from_scratch`` parameter, the models can be re-trained.
 However be aware that this can take a very long time, it took as about 2 days on a GPU to train the WIED-IMG model on the C1 dataset.